brown/sip-hash/README.md

 SipHash API
 ===========

-    hash-2-4        An implemetation of SipHash-2-4
+    hash-2-4        An implementation of SipHash-2-4
-    hash-4-8        An implemetation of SipHash-4-8
+    hash-4-8        An implementation of SipHash-4-8